 The written exam is available to all healthcare practitioners involved in acute cardiac care:

-The examination consists of 100 multiple choice questions (MCQs) based upon a clinical stem, and with 5 options, single best answer.
+The examination consists of 100 multiple choice questions (MCQs) based on a clinical stem, and with 5 options, single best answer.
 It is run over 3 hours.

 The questions will be theoretical and related to clinical cases and are designed to assess the knowledge of the candidate.

 Answers will be filled in on a pre-printed mark sheet.

 Participants are required to sign in approximately 60 minutes before the start of the exam for check-in and to present:

 Results are sent by e-mail 2 months after the exam date.
-Upon passing of the exam, candidates will receive an ACCA certificate for completion of part I of the certification process.
+Upon passing the exam, candidates will receive an ACCA certificate for completion of part I of the certification process.
 This certificate states that candidates “have passed the examination of the Acute Cardiovascular Care Association”.

 The ESC curriculum for Acute Cardiac Care defines the clinical, patient orientated training required of the acute care cardiologist.
-The curriculum includes a list of all the topics that require to be covered, subdivivided into the learning objectives, knowledge, skills, behaviour and attitudes.
+The curriculum includes a list of all the topics that require being covered, subdivided into the learning objectives, knowledge, skills, behaviour and attitudes.
 It also outlines the training requirements and certification process for accreditation in Acute Cardiac Care.
 This curriculum provides a framework that a training programme in Acute Cardiac Care should be based upon.
 The revised ESC curriculum for Acute Cardiac Care (2014) can be accessed here

 We invite you to refer to the IACC textbook which covers the whole Acute Cardiac Care core curriculum, as well as the CoBaTrICE syllabus which details the requirements for training in intensive care at a European level.